fossabot/03-java-article-service/README.md

 You can download a build of this service from our [Bintray repository.](https://bintray.com/beta/#/becoming/m2/)

 You can use maven as well by using the instructions from **Set me up** button, (_top right_)

+## Self testing

+In order to test if you learned well the things so far try to do the following apps:

+1. Article categories
+    - via dedicated route: /categories/
+1. Article authors
+    - via dedicated route: /authors/